-- a. the introduction by an employer into his/her work, undertaking or business of equipment or material of a different nature or kind than previously used by the employer in that work, undertaking or business, or - b. a change in the manner, method or procedure in which the employer carries on his/her work, undertaking or business that is related to the introduction of the equipment or material, but, "technological change" does not include normal layoffs resulting from a decrease in the amount of work to be done. - 2.
-The process to be followed where the Board intends to introduce technological change which affects the terms and conditions or security of employment of a significant number of members of the Association shall be: - a.
-Notice and Discussion b.
-Information To Be Provided
+- a. the introduction by an employer into their work, undertaking or business of equipment or material of a different nature or kind than previously used by the employer in that work, undertaking or business, or - b. a change in the manner, method or procedure in which the employer carries on their work, undertaking or business that is related to the introduction of the equipment or material, but, "technological change" does not include normal layoffs resulting from a decrease in the amount of work to be done. - 2.
+The process to be followed where the Board intends to introduce technological change which affects the terms and conditions or security of employment of a significant number of members of the Association shall be:

+Notice and Discussion